Why Winter Is a Good Time for Tree Work!

 Types of Tree Work Ideal for Winter

-Removals – When the ground is frozen there is less impact on lawns and gardens surrounding the trees being removed.
-Trees that are dying from disease such as Emerald Ash Borer are great candidates for winter removal so that they don’t become a hazard in the spring when you want to be outside in your backyard.
-If you have been considering removing a tree in your yard, consider that winter might be the best time to get it done.
+When the ground is frozen there is less impact on lawns and gardens surrounding trees that need to be removed.
+Trees that are dead or dying are great candidates for winter removal so that they don't become a hazard in the spring.
+If you are considering removing a tree in your yard, winter might be the best time to get it done.

-Forest work – Forestry work such as plantation thinning and trail clearing are ideal for winter.
+Forestry work such as plantation thinning and trail clearing are ideal for winter.
 When the ground is frozen there is less risk of damaging the forest floor.
-If logs are being pulled out of the bush with machinery then there is less chance for ruts being made.
-Work done in the winter can also ensure that wildlife like birds and small mammals will not be disturbed by work during the nesting season.
+If logs are being pulled out of the bush with machinery, the frozen ground prevents ruts.
+Work done in the winter can also ensure that wildlife like birds and small mammals will not be disturbed during the nesting season.

-Pruning – Most trees can benefit from light pruning done during the dormant season.
+Most trees can benefit from light pruning done during the dormant season.
 Dormant pruning helps the tree focus its energy effectively come spring.
 Winter pruning should be done after the coldest days have passed and things are beginning to warm up again.
 Species like Maple, Walnuts and Birches, may bleed from pruning cuts when the weather warms and sap begins to flow.
-This is not usually harmful and will stop once the tree leafs out.
+This is not usually harmful and will stop once the tree puts leaves out.

 If a tree has shown signs of stress or disease or was not vigorous in its growth during the previous growing season, it might be better to wait until the tree is just about to leaf out to do any major pruning.
 Sometimes, even though the tree is stressed you may want to prune it in the winter anyway if there is a risk of the tree being damaged in severe weather due to structural issues or previous storm damage.